 Sweetened only with bananas, these Banana Almond Butter Muffins are a deliciously healthy recipe you'll make again and again.
-They're gluten-free and dairy-free, too!
+They're a gluten-free and dairy-free muffin recipe, too!

 What are the other reasons you'll be making these whenever you have ripe bananas?

 - They are EASY to whip together and place in the oven for make-ahead breakfasts or snacks.

 - They contain NO SUGAR.
 The bananas sweeten them just right.
 Just make sure you use the super-ripe ones, though.

 - They are grain-free.
 A little coconut flour is all you need!

 - They satisfy a sweet craving like no other.

 - They only require one bowl and one pan to make!